bit-phile/bit-phile.github.io/content/tech/docker/getting-started-with-docker.md

 CMD ["bitPhile"]
 ```

-### Explaination
+### Explanation

-1. `FROM` tells to use `fedora:latest` as base image.
-Base image is the parent image where you image is based on.
+1. `FROM` specifies to use `fedora:latest` as the base image.
+The base image is the parent image on which your image is based.
 A new image will be built on top of this base image.
 2. `RUN` instruction is used to run the given command while building the image.
 3. `ENTRYPOINT` is the starting script that will run when the container is started.
-4. `CMD` specifies the default command to run when container is started.
+4. `CMD` specifies the default command to run when the container is started.

 > There is a difference between `ENTRYPOINT` and `CMD`.
-When `ENTRYPOINT` is provided, whatever argument `CMD` instruction has will be append as arguments to `ENTRYPOINT` .
-For instance if we will see the above example, the final command will be `figlet hello world`.
+When `ENTRYPOINT` is provided, whatever argument `CMD` instruction has will be append as arguments to `ENTRYPOINT`.
+For instance, if we will see the above example, the final command will be `figlet hello world`.

 ### Building Docker Image